CLUSTERfoo/clusterfoo-dot-com/content/me/about.markdown

 ## About Me

-My name is Noam Gagliardi and I like making things.
+My name is Noam Gagliardi Rabinovich and I like making and understanding things.

 I’ve been programming since the Summer of 2012.
-Before that I was a math student.
-I play the guitar, kind of.

-That's it.
+I like theory as much as practice, if not more, sometimes.

+I can't think of more things about me.